 I adjusted the mirror surface so that the Ronchigram matches closely to the computer generated prefect Ronchigram by using my Ronchi Matching test.
 By comparing bands I could see which radial zones of the mirror were high and lagging behind parabolization.
 I concentrated polishing action on the high zones and avoided polishing the low zones by warming the pitch with a hot air gun, then using a wet wooden dowel to depress the pitch or channel the pitch causing pitch squares to pop up.
 I polished for 5 to 20 minutes per session then inspected.
 After two hours of work, the mirror still does not pass the Ronchi Matching test but in my experience is ready for a quick initial star test looking for subtle astigmatism and to verify progress.

 Surprisingly with my 3.2 inch [34cm] f3.0 mirror and my 10.5 inch [27cm] f2.7 mirror I found that these thin lightweight meniscus or curved constant thickness blanks worked well on rather simple 3-point flotation cells with an edge support of 2 points at 90 degrees separation.
-For the 25 inch [0.64m] I started with a 9 point support flotation cell with 2 point edge support.
+My standard is a near-perfect high power star test.
+I have seen the deformations caused by 3 point supports on full thickness 12.5 inch and 14.24 inch mirrors.
+For the 25 inch [0.64m] I started with a 9 point support flotation cell where each support point is an 2 inch diameter pad with a 2 point edge support.
 I planned to elaborate from there until I saw no deformation in the high power star test.

 It's quite a moment.
 All this effort and I still don't know if the mirror will work - even minor astigmatism ruins the high power star image.
 My mind is filled with plans for warping harnesses to fix potential astigmatism.
 I move the star test rig a bit and in pops Polaris.
 I carefully focus, holding my breath.
 In goes the high power eyepiece.
 I slide back and forth through focus.
 No astigmatism!
 Astonishing.
 Wait, I can detect no deformation due to the mirror cell either.
 After a long period inspecting the star test images I conclude that the mirror cell is good enough for now.
 As the image improves, I'll have a better chance to check for cell induced aberrations.
 But, wow, what a relief, the project can go forward with one of the major questions answered.